Music software has failed you and here is why

 If you answered yes and you can see that you are actually in the right place, what can you do to capitalize on this developed expertise?
 Have you intentionally or unintentionally become a performance technician, if so, are you finding ways to make this a regular part of what you do?
 Do you need to take a step away from making music and towards empowering other performers to do so?
 If so, what changes can you make to start doing this?

-We want to hear from you, so let us know how you answered these questions in the comments below.
+We want to hear from you!
+Let us know how you answered these questions in the community forum.

 If you already use Gig Performer we value our community and would love to hear how you are using it.
-You can reach us through our community forum or through social media, or even by direct email.
+You can reach us through our community forum or through social media.

 Click here to try Gig Performer free for 14 days.